 This is the room to really let yours and your teenager’s creativity go wild.
 What are their interests and hobbies?
 Can you incorporate these into the room?
 These hobbies will probably have changed as they’ve gotten older so add their new favourite things into the design from subtle sports motifs to music memorabilia.

 Whilst first and foremost, their bedroom is for sleeping in so the bed is of course one of the most important aspects of teen bedroom decor, the room also has to be ready for their other needs too.
 With school work ramping up as they get older, creating them their own desk space if you have the room is a must.
 If they love reading why not incorporate a reading nook?
 Or if they’re arty, an art station filled with supplies?

 Make Space for Socializing Too

-As they get older you won’t have to organise their playdates but chances are they’re always going to want friends round.
-When they’re teenagers though it’s unlikely they’ll want to hang around downstairs under the watchful eyes of parents and annoying siblings so make sure there’s some space for socialising in their bedrooms.
+As they get older you won’t have to organize their playdates but chances are they’re always going to want friends round.
+When they’re teenagers though it’s unlikely they’ll want to hang around downstairs under the watchful eyes of parents and annoying siblings so make sure there’s some space for socializing in their bedrooms.
 Extra seating in the form of comfy chairs or bean bags are great for guests and if they have lots of friends always sleeping over you could add an extra bed to the room whether it be with bunk beds, or more practical futons or pull out beds which can double up as additional seating in the day.